matomo-org/plugin-QueuedTracking/README.md

 - It is now possible to start multiple workers for faster insertion from Redis to the database.
 This can be configured in the "Plugin Settings"
 - Monitor does now output information whether a processor is currently processing the queue.
 - Added a new command `queuedtracking:lock-status` that outputs the status of each queue lock.
 This command can also unlock a queue by using the option `--unlock`.
+- Added a new command `queuedtracking:print-queued-requests` that outputs the next requests to process in each queue.
 - If someone passes the option `-vvv` to `./console queuedtracking:process` the Tracker debug mode will be enabled and additional information will be printed to the screen.

 0.1.2